 College Access Events

-There will be an array of online events coming up for students who have specific interests as they relate to college-going and the associated costs, thanks to ECMC The College Place Connecticut and Quinnipiac University.
+There will be an array of online events coming up for all students who have specific interests as they relate to college-going and the associated costs, thanks to ECMC The College Place Connecticut and Quinnipiac University.
 Experienced professionals will be available to guide you and answer questions.
 Once registered, you will receive a confirmation email with a link to the event.
 College Access Events are Open to All.

-SAVE THE DATE: Tuesday, November 15th – CT State Universities Free Application Day
+SAVE THE DATE: Tuesday, November 15, 2023 – CT State Universities Fee FREE Application Day

 ECMC The College Place CT Events